 The average basket of this segment in euros over the selected period and its difference in percentage with the average basket of the selected audience.

-The evolution of the average basket on this segment between the selected period and the same previous period (P-1).
+This shows how the average basket on this segment has changed between the selected period and the same previous period (P-1).

 The difference between the conversion on this segment and the overall conversion.

 Modify table settings

 To further personalize your Insights page and identify the segments you are interested in, you can change the view of the audience segmentation table by clicking on this icon:

 A pop-in will open.
 Rearrange the columns by selecting and dragging them, change the data to display, add new columns, or delete columns.
 Don’t forget to validate so that your changes are applied to the table!

 At the top of the table, click on one of the arrows to the right of a column heading to rank segments from largest to smallest (bottom arrow) or smallest to largest (top arrow) based on the data in that column.

 For example, if you click on the lower arrow of the “Overall revenue” column, the segments will be ranked from the highest revenue generated to the lowest (regardless of their name, size, conversion rate, etc.).
 You can compare segments between them based on the criteria that interest you.